dafyddcrosby/docs.daveops.net/books/the_art_of_computer_virus_research_and_defense_by_peter_szor.markdown

+---
-# The Art of Computer Virus Research and Defense by Peter Szor
+title: The Art of Computer Virus Research and Defense by Peter Szor
-Created Saturday 23 September 2017
+---

 Von Neumann machine - no difference between code + data